Qisen25/Mobile-Motorist-Personal/README.md

 1. (15/10/2020) - Fixed the heading (direction) inconsistency and jumps, seems to be stable now.
 2. (15/10/2020) - Added the google sign in stuff from cyc app, to allow more ppl to test (Clash of telemetry will occur if > 1 ppl use testMotor)
 3. (15/10/2020) - Can do limited/fixed zoom in/out now, `double tap screen to zoom out` and `long press to zoom in`.
 Might be helpful when observing/testing routing functionality.

+# Routing Algorithm Details
+1. Select a subsection of the start of the route, as the likelihood that a motorist will be contained within an edge decreases the further along the route the edge is, assuming the route is being updated regularly.
+2. For each edge within the selected subsection, convert the edge from two nodes into a rectangle that has the same orientation.
+3. Check if the motorist GPS position falls within the corresponding rectangle of one of the subsection edge.
+4. If so compare the  orientation of the corresponding edge with the motorists orientation.
+If the difference between these two orientations is below a certain threshold the motorist is determined to be within the route, and also following it.
+5. Update the route so that the firsts edge is the edge that contains the motorist, and that the first node of this edge, is the motorist’s current position.
+6. Now replace the old subsection that was at the front of the route, with the updated subsection.
+If throughout the above process, the motorist is not found within an edge, or is found within an edge, but has a orientation that is deemed to be significantly different, then request the Bing Maps API and generate a new route.